Atreyagaurav/number_range/README.md

 - `start:end` ⇒ Inclusive Range with step 1 (e.g. `1:10`)
 - `start:step:end` ⇒ Inclusive Range with variable step (e.g. `1:2:10`)

+# Disclaimers
+This is unstable library, I'll be changing a few things that might break the compatibility with older versions till I can figure things out to make the parsing optimum.

 # Uses
 The simple use case is:
 ```rust